pholoto/comp3080_ai_business_analyst_assistant/AI/README.md

 python -m AI.test_assistant_cli --attachments AI/sample_documents
 ```

-- Enter `list` to show available feature keys, then type a feature key (for example `requirement_clarifier`) and provide a message when prompted.
+- Enter `list` to show available feature keys, then type a feature key (for example `problem_definition`) and provide a message when prompted.
 - The CLI returns the feature output.
 The assistant code attempts to strip internal thinking traces and recover structured JSON where requested.
 - Use `state` to inspect stored requirements, assumptions and attachments in the session.